sc0ttj/component/README.md

   - save canvas as an image with `ctx.canvas.image.saveAs('filename.png')`
   - record canvas to video with `ctx.canvas.video.record()`
   - save the video with `ctx.canvas.video.saveAs('filename.webm')`
-- less than 4kb, gzipped
+- less than 5kb, minified & gzipped

 Note:

-- only extends the 2dContext of Component canvases - it won't affect or extend other `<canvas>` elements.
+- only extends the 2dContext of Component canvases - it won't affect other `<canvas>`s.
-- only works in the browser, unless you polyfill the `<canvas>` 2d context in your NodeJS program.
+- only works in browser, unless `<canvas>` 2d context is polyfilled in your NodeJS app.

 ### In browsers: